scottcolfer/scottcolfer.github.io/_posts/2022-02-06-six-years-community-practice.md

 I re-launched the Ministry Of Justice’s product management community of practice in 2016.
 It started with 10-12 people and, six-years later, it’s approaching 80 people.
 The same number of people have come and gone during that time.
 In 2021 I picked-up leadership across the user-centred, product and delivery professions, increasing my scope to 350+ people across 6 specialisms.
 Now’s a good time to reflect on what I’ve learned.

 This is a post about what it’s like to lead the same community of practice for a long time.
 It’s the story of what happens as the people change, enthusiasm ebbs and flows and the community grows.
 Each section could be a post in its own right but I haven’t got the time or patience for that :) So here’s a single, whistle stop  post about what it’s like to be six-years deep in a community of practice.

+_I've added a table of contents with links to specific sections so you can pick and choose what to read._

+---

 ### Contents